Free JSONPath Evaluator & Tester

-Test and debug JSONPath expressions against any JSON data instantly.
-RFC 9535-compliant, fully client-side — no sign-up, no tracking, no data ever leaves your browser.
+Test, debug, and explore JSONPath expressions against any JSON data instantly - right in your browser.
+RFC 9535-compliant, fully client-side JSONPath tester - no sign-up, no tracking, no data ever leaves your browser.

 Related Developer Tools